kire9613/KTH_master_thesis/README_Team5.md

 The implementation done by Team 5 can mostly be found under the *[`svea_starter/src/svea_core`](https://github.com/KTH-SML/svea_starter/tree/team5_master/src/svea_core)* directory.
 Any specifics regarding the implementation can be found there.

+Make sure casadi and numpy packages are installed.
+To install these using pip run:

+    > pip install casadi
+and

+    > pip install numpy

 # Quick Guide To Start the Simulation
 Run one of two options in a terminal: